Cheeger-Mueller Theorem on manifolds with cusps: Introduction

 On manifolds with isolated conical singularities, the cut and paste property of analytic torsion, established by Lesch \cite{Les}, reduces the analysis to the discussion of a truncated cone.
 Explicit though intricate formulae for analytic torsion of a truncated cone have been derived using the double summation method of Spreafico \cite{Spr:ZIF, Spr:ZFA}, by Melo-Hartmann-Spreafico \cite{MHS} and Vertman \cite{Ver}.
 Further understanding the various terms in the explicit formula for analytic torsion has been obtained by M\"uller-Vertman \cite{MV} and Hartmann-Spreafico \cite{HS}.

 On the combinatorial side, Dar \cite{Dar} has introduced the intersection R-torsion for stratified spaces, computed recently by Dai-Huang \cite{DH} in context of truncated cones.
 The construction is based on the intersection cohomology theory by Goresky and MacPherson \cite{GM1, GM1}.
+The intersection R-torsion of Dar is defined a priori only for flat vector bundles over the stratified space.
+However, Albin, Rochon and Sher \cite[\S 8]{ARS} have extended the combinatorial definition to a class of flat vector bundles defined over the smooth stratum only.

 In view of the gluing formula for analytic torsion by Lesch \cite{Les}, one seeks to establish a Cheeger-M\"uller type result by comparing the intersection R-torsion with the analytic Ray-Singer torsion for model cones, an ansatz which has not yet been successful due to highly non-trivial spectral contributions on the analytic side.
 Nevertheless, conjecturing a topological interpretation for the spectral analytic torsion invariant seems reasonable for a class of singular spaces by a recent observation of metric independence for manifolds with edges by the author jointly with Mazzeo in \cite{MazVer}.

 In the setting of non-compact hyperbolic spaces, the original definition of analytic torsion does not make sense due to the continuous spectrum of the Hodge Laplacian.
 Still, a renormalized version of analytic torsion exists and the intricate algebraic structure of the hyperbolic space, equipped with a flat Hermitian vector bundle that corresponds to a canonical non-unitary unimodular representation of the fundamental group, allows for a deep analysis of the relation between the renormalized analytic and Reidemeister torsions by Pfaff \cite{Pf} and M\"uller-Pfaff \cite{MPa, MPb}.
 Renormalized analytic torsion has also been discussed in the setting of non-compact asymptotically conical (scattering) manifolds by Guillarmou and Sher in \cite{Sher}, though its relation to the intersection Reidemeister torsion is still an open question.